Unloosed/AudioConverter/README.md

 # Audio Processing Scripts

-Welcome to the Audio Processing Scripts repository!
+Welcome to AudioConverter!
 This repository contains two Python scripts for audio file conversion and re-encoding.

 ## Scripts